-More than 50 years ago, cochlear implants (CI) were introduced as a treatment option for individuals with severe to profound hearing loss who did not benefit (or only had a minimal benefit) from using hearing aids.
-Thanks to extensive research, cochlear implantation is now recognized as a safe and effective gold standard treatment for both adults and children with a severe sensorineural hearing impairment.
+More than 50 years ago, cochlear implants (CIs) were introduced as a treatment option for individuals with severe to profound hearing loss who did not benefit (or only had a minimal benefit) from using hearing aids.
+Thanks to extensive research,

+Corresponding Author: Griet Mertens, Griet.Mertens@uza.be Received: November 30, 2020 Accepted: May 20, 2021 Available online at www.b-ent.be cochlear implantation is now recognized as a safe and effective gold standard treatment for both adults and children with a severe sensorineural hearing impairment.
 Progressive longitudinal research continues to examine the outcomes of CI recipients with the aim of guiding future clinical practice and research efforts.